lewismcruz/git_readme_builder/Develop/readme.md

-# Good README.md Creator
+# Good README.md Generator

 ## Description

-This app generates a README.md file for a user.
+This app generates a preformatted README.md for busy devs

 _**The following is taken from the Trilogy Good Readme Guide.
 This content is provided as a reference only.
 Be sure to update or edit and customize the content of your README.md file to your specfic project.**_